hsfzxjy/lambdex/README.md

 2. augmented assignments like `+=`, `-=`, etc.
 3. type annotation
 4. `import` statements
-5. executed in an REPL environment

 Coroutines [1] support is guaranteed to add in the future.
 Augmented assignments [2] support is planned, but no suitable solution for the operators yet.

 Type annotation [3] and `import` statements [4] will not be supported.

-REPL [5] support will be available if there's any workaround to obtain the source code, since the compiler requires the code for further parsing.

 Lambdexes also violate linters, which is inevitable.